RVerse-Tutorials/QuartoReport_SE/README.md

 Quarto solves a lot of that.
 Last piece is the title page and copyright page.
 If I could just a basic title page get across HTML, Word and PDF without hacking that'd be huge.
 If I could edit that title page and its layout with the visual editor too!!
 Well, one can dream.

+## Aug 2 22 update

+I see a path forward (for HTML at least)!
+I can pass in `page-layout: custom` and use `::: ` to add the content in the right places. https://github.com/quarto-dev/quarto-web/blob/main/index.qmd
+But I still don't know how to get any control over the page.

 ## July 30 22 update

 I hacked the index.qmd yaml to make what looks like a title page using the `subtitle:`.
 But now PDF and Word won't build.
 Word says it can't find the image file even though it finds it fine when the image is in the main text.